cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

 # HUAWEI HMS Core Plug-in User Guide

-Currently, the Huawei HMS Core plug-in provided by SDKHub includes [Game Service](https://developer.huawei.com/consumer/en/hms/huawei-game), [In-App Purchases](https://developer.huawei.com/consumer/en/hms/huawei-iap), [Ads Kit](https://developer.huawei.com/consumer/en/hms/huawei-adskit), and some [Account Kit](https://developer.huawei.com/consumer/en/hms/huawei-accountkit) function, the user needs to call the SDKHub interface at the JS layer to handle the callback.
+Currently, the Huawei HMS Core plug-in provided by Cocos SDKHub includes [Game Service](https://developer.huawei.com/consumer/en/hms/huawei-game), [In-App Purchases](https://developer.huawei.com/consumer/en/hms/huawei-iap), [Ads Kit](https://developer.huawei.com/consumer/en/hms/huawei-adskit), and some [Account Kit](https://developer.huawei.com/consumer/en/hms/huawei-accountkit) function, the user needs to call the Cocos SDKHub interface at the JS layer to handle the callback.

 **Account & Game Service**, **In-App Purchases** and **Ads Kit** in the plug-in can be used independently.

-The SDKHub framework and plug-ins basically do not involve current state processing and server-side interfaces, such as whether the current user is logged in, etc., the game side needs to judge to avoid calling accounts and other game service interfaces when the user is not logged in.
+The Cocos SDKHub framework and plug-ins basically do not involve current state processing and server-side interfaces, such as whether the current user is logged in, etc., the game side needs to judge to avoid calling accounts and other game service interfaces when the user is not logged in.
 In the case of payment, the HUAWEI HMS Core plug-in does local verification, but when the user needs to log in or pay server verification (optional), please use the information in the callback to verify by yourself on the server.

 - [Verifying the Sign-in Signature](https://developer.huawei.com/consumer/en/doc/development/HMS-References/verify-login-signature)
 - [Verifying the Purchase Token for the Order Service](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/iap-order-service-purchase-token-verification-v4)